Vaccine

 • Children 2 years or older: Should also receive PPSV23.

-• Timing: All recommended pneumococcal shots should be given at least 2 weeks before cochlear implant surgery for maximum protection.
-No extra shots are needed if already up to date.
+• Timing: All recommended pneumococcal shots should be given at least 2 weeks before cochlear implant surgery.
+No extra shots if already up to date.

-• People with a history of pneumococcal meningitis: Should follow CDC's pneumococcal vaccination guidance.
+• History of pneumococcal meningitis: Follow CDC pneumococcal vaccination guidance.

-• Children younger than 5 years: Should receive Hib vaccines according to the Childhood Immunization Schedule.
+• Children younger than 5 years: Receive Hib vaccines per the Childhood Immunization Schedule.

-• Children with past Hib meningitis: Those who had Hib meningitis before age 2 may need additional shots depending on current age.
-Those who had Hib meningitis at age 2 or older do not need more shots.
+• Children with past Hib meningitis: May need additional shots depending on current age if meningitis occurred before age 2; not needed if at age 2 or older.

-• Older children and adults: CDC does not recommend Hib vaccination specifically for older children or adults with cochlear implants, as data do not support increased risk.
+• Older children and adults: CDC does not recommend Hib vaccination specifically for cochlear implants in these groups — data do not support increased risk.

-• Preteens and teens: Should receive MenACWY vaccine as per the Preteen/Teen Immunization Schedule.
-Teens may also receive MenB vaccine.
+• Preteens and teens: Should receive MenACWY per the Preteen/Teen Immunization Schedule; teens may also receive MenB.

-• Younger children and adults: CDC does not recommend meningococcal vaccination specifically for these groups with cochlear implants, as data do not indicate increased risk.
+• Younger children and adults: CDC does not recommend meningococcal vaccination specifically for cochlear implants in these groups.

 • Vaccination is crucial for people with cochlear implants to prevent meningitis.

-• Recommended vaccines include pneumococcal, Hib (for young children), and meningococcal (for preteens and teens).
+• Recommended vaccines include pneumococcal, Hib (young children), and meningococcal (preteens/teens).

-• Vaccines should be administered at least two weeks before cochlear implant surgery for best protection.
+• Administer vaccines at least two weeks before cochlear implant surgery when possible.

-• No additional vaccines are needed for people with hearing loss unless recommended for their age group or health status.
+• No additional vaccines are needed for hearing loss alone unless indicated by age or health status.

 References